sdpalley/docs.erisindustries.com/tutorials/services-making.md

 /Listening for HTTP requests on port undefined.
 ```

-## Add a Dependency to The Service Definition File
+## Add a Dependency to the Service Definition File

-To edit a service definition file we can either open `~/.eris/services/idi.toml` in our favorit text editor, of if you have an EDITOR variable set in for your shell then just
+To edit a service definition file we can either open `~/.eris/services/idi.toml` in our favorite text editor, of if you have an `EDITOR` variable set in for your shell, then just use:

 ```bash
 eris services edit idi